-- Identifying information: This information consists of all the identifying information on the application home page followed by the name of the function (e.g., addFern). - Input fields for function arguments: For each of the function's arguments, there should be one text-input box.
+- Identifying information: This information consists of all the identifying information on the application home page followed by the name of the function (e.g., addReservation). - Input fields for function arguments: For each of the function's arguments, there should be one text-input box.
 These boxes should be stacked vertically and should include descriptive labels.
-For example, use labels such as common name, genus, and species for the first three arguments of the addFern function. - Proceed button: The above should be followed by a form-submission button labeled Proceed.
+For example, use labels such as start time, end time, building, room, and name of person making reservation for the arguments of the addReservation function. - Proceed button: The above should be followed by a form-submission button labeled Proceed.
 When this button is activated, the appropriate function should be invoked with the provided arguments.
-The result of the function (as described in the earlier assignment) should be presented as a result page, described next.
+The result of the function, as described in the earlier assignment, should be presented as a result page, described next.